chaos-polymtl/lethe/doc/source/examples/dem/granular-dam-break/granular-dam-break.rst

 Simulation control
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The simulation runs for 2 seconds of real time.
-We output the simulation results ever 500 iterations.
+We output the simulation results every 500 iterations.

 .. code-block:: text